kavyaa-tech/LumineSkin-AI-Skincare-Assitant/README.md

 - “What ingredients are in SunVeil SPF 50?”

 #Features & Deployment
-- Streamlit-based interactive UI
+- Streamlit based interactive UI
 - RAG chatbot built on real product data
 - Works with markdown, text, or CSV docs
-- Brand-safe and educative
+- Brand safe and educative
-- Includes in-app disclaimer for medical advice
+- Includes in app disclaimer for medical advice
 - Easy to plug into other industries (boutiques, cooking, wellness, etc.)

 # Demo & Links